mhariat/MicroNet/Pruning/README.md

 # STEP 2: Pruning of PyramidNet

 The pruning method used is inspired of this [paper](https://arxiv.org/abs/1905.05934).
-It's based on the computation of a Hessian matrix and the study of its eigenvalues in order to find the best way to prune.
-No sparsity is used during this part of the process.
+It's based on the computation of a hessian matrix and the study of its eigenvalues in order to find the best way to prune.

+The pruning is done gradually.
+After each compression stage, the network is fine-tuned.
+Then, the network is

+No sparsity is used during
+this part of the process.
 Parameters are effectively removed of the network.